johanbove/johanbove.github.io/_posts/2017-02-23-keybase-file-system.md

 I invite you to [find me on Keybase right now](https://keybase.io/johanbove) and let's make the Internet safer!

-All public announcements people on Keybase make are [verifiable signed by Keybase and hashed into the Bitcoin blockchain](https://keybase.io/docs/server_security/merkle_root_in_bitcoin_blockchain), whichs makes Keybase unforkable.
+All public announcements people on Keybase make are [verifiable signed by Keybase and hashed into the Bitcoin blockchain](https://keybase.io/docs/server_security/merkle_root_in_bitcoin_blockchain), which makes Keybase unforkable.

 I perhaps don't fully understand all of the crypto-speak behind it, but it sure does sound super cool.